15rohan/eth-deposit-tracker/README.md

 ## Overview

-This application tracks Ethereum deposits made to a specified beacon deposit contract.
-It records deposit details to MongoDB and optionally sends notifications via Telegram.
+This application tracks Ethereum deposits made to the Beacon Deposit Contract (0x00000000219ab540356cBB839Cbe05303d7705Fa ).
+It records deposit details to MongoDB and sends notifications via Telegram.

 ## Prerequisites